Accurate modeling and mitigation of overlapping signals and glitches in gravitational-wave data: Introduction

-Transient noise artifacts, i.e., glitches, in a detector violate the assumption of gaussianity and could bias parameter inference when they overlap with signals~\cite{Powell:2018csz,Pankow:2018qpo}.
-In the recent third observing run (O3), LIGO~\cite{TheLIGOScientific:2014jea} and Virgo~\cite{TheVirgo:2014hva, VIRGO:2014yos} have detected an astrophysical event approximately once every 5 days~\cite{gwtc3, O3a_catalogue}.
+Transient noise artifacts, i.e., glitches, in a detector violate the assumption of Gaussianity and could bias parameter inference when they overlap with signals~\cite{Powell:2018csz,Pankow:2018qpo, Driggers:2018gii}.
+In the recent third observing run (O3), LIGO~\cite{TheLIGOScientific:2014jea} and Virgo~\cite{TheVirgo:2014hva, VIRGO:2014yos} have detected an astrophysical event approximately once every five days~\cite{gwtc3, O3a_catalogue}.
 Glitches, however, appear in the detectors far more frequently.
-The average rates for glitch transients with signal-to-noise ratio $(\text{SNR}) > 6.5$ in the first and second half of the third observing run were $0.3 \text{min}^{-1}$ in LIGO Hanford (LHO), $1.13 \text{min}^{-1}$ in LIGO Livingston (LLO), and $ 0.75 \text{min}^{-1}$ in the Virgo detector~\cite{Abbott:2020niy,gwtc3}.
+The average rates for glitch transients with signal-to-noise ratio $(\text{SNR}) > 6.5$ in the first and second half of the third observing run were $0.3\,\text{min}^{-1}$ in LIGO Hanford (LHO), $1.13\, \text{min}^{-1}$ in LIGO Livingston (LLO), and $ 0.75 \, \text{min}^{-1}$ in the Virgo detector~\cite{Abbott:2020niy,gwtc3}.
 Overall, in O3 a total of 18 events required some form of glitch mitigation~\cite{Abbott:2020niy,gwtc3}.
 Glitches are most likely to intersect lower-mass, long-duration events such as binary neutron star (BNS) mergers; indeed, both such detected events have overlapped with a glitch and required mitigation~\cite{TheLIGOScientific:2017qsa, GW190425}.
 As detector sensitivity improves not only will the event rate increase, but also the glitch rate might increase as weaker glitches that are currently below the noise floor could emerge above it.
 Additional detectors such as KAGRA~\cite{KAGRA:2018plz} in the next observing run (O4) also increase the likelihood that a glitch will appear in at least one detector.
 In order to have an accurate and unbiased catalog of GW events, effective and generic methods for separating signal and glitch power are necessary.
-Proposed approaches for glitch subtraction include removing the contaminated data~\cite{TheLIGOScientific:2017qsa,Usman:2015kfa,Sachdev:2019vvd,Zackay:2019kkv} or subtracting detector noise based on data from auxilliary channels~\cite{mogushi2021reduction,Tiwari:2015ofa,Meadors:2013lja,LIGOScientific:2018kdd,Davis:2018yrz,Ormiston:2020ele,Yu:2021swq,Colgan:2022vdd}.
+Proposed approaches for glitch subtraction include removing the contaminated data~\cite{TheLIGOScientific:2017qsa,Usman:2015kfa,Sachdev:2019vvd,Zackay:2019kkv,Steltner:2021qjy, Zweizig:gating} or subtracting detector noise based on data from auxiliary channels~\cite{mogushi2021reduction,Tiwari:2015ofa,Meadors:2013lja,LIGOScientific:2018kdd,Davis:2018yrz,Ormiston:2020ele,Yu:2021swq,Colgan:2022vdd,Vajente:2019ycy, Viets:narrowband}.
+The glitches discussed in this paper are those that remain after the noise mitigation described in~\cite{Davis:2018yrz, Viets:narrowband}.

 A complementary analysis was proposed in Ref.~\cite{Chatziioannou:2021ezd} based on the \BayesWave algorithm~\cite{Cornish:2014kda,Littenberg:2014oda,Cornish:2020dwh}.
 This analysis expands glitch-mitigation techniques already applied to LIGO and Virgo data~\cite{TheLIGOScientific:2017qsa,Abbott:2020niy,gwtc3}, where it was used to subtract glitches in 15 out of 18 O3 events that required glitch mitigation~\cite{Abbott:2020niy,gwtc3}.
 The analysis of~\cite{Chatziioannou:2021ezd} simultaneously models the signal and glitch using waveform templates and wavelets respectively.
 The waveform templates are models for CBC signals that are obtained as solutions to the 2-body problem in General Relativity.
 The glitch model is based on a sum of sine-Gaussian wavelets and it is flexible enough to be able to reliably describe a wide range of potential glitch morphologies.
 This first study presented a number of examples of data containing binary black hole (BBH) signals and common glitch types and demonstrated the ability of the analysis to reliably separate the two~\cite{Chatziioannou:2021ezd}.
 In this study we expand upon this analysis by considering a wider rage of glitch classes, more instances of each class, and CBC injections of varying masses.